 Finally, discuss your new plan with your team.
 Whether your team is an an official advisory board, a set of close friends whose opinions your trust, or your spouse, make sure you are putting this in front of other people's eyes.
 You'll need the support and the accountability of having other people know your plan.

 Tell a story that resonates with your supporters and inspires

+Now that the prep work has been tackled, it's time to create a theme for your year end campaign.
 A theme ties your work together; it should be an overarching narrative that fits with your organization's mission.
-Consider adopting a theme that you will implement through 2018, not just for the next three months.
+Consider adopting a theme that you will implement through 2020, not just for the next three months.

 When creating your donor material for the year-end, remember to use powerful imagery, it is invaluable.
 Consider creating unique material for each mode of communication with your supporters that all fit within your same theme.
 Using the same colors and images and similar wording will tie all of your communication together, but the variety in the materials will prevent donors from feeling harassed by repeated information.